-The proposed legislation specifies that a Federally operated "community health insurance option" would also be available through the Exchanges, unless a State enacted legislation to prohibit this option.5 The Federal insurance plan would meet the same benefit, cost-sharing, network, and other requirements applicable to private Exchange plans and would negotiate payment rates with providers.
-(A State could enact a requirement for additional benefits in the public plan, beyond the essential benefits specified for a qualified plan generally, but would have to make payments on behalf of eligible individuals to defray the cost of the additional benefits.)
-We estimate that the public plan would have costs that were 5 percent below the average level for private plans but that the public plan premiums would be roughly 4 percent higher than private as a result of antiselection by enrollees.6 We further estimate that about 20 percent of the approximately 35 million people with Exchange coverage would choose the public plan option; the actual percentage could be substantially different, although the impacts on Federal costs and the number of insured persons are not especially sensitive to this percentage.
+The proposed legislation would require the Office Personnel Management to arrange for at least two private, multi-State health plans to be offered through each health insurance Exchange.
+The multi-State plans would generally meet the same benefit, cost-sharing, network, and other requirements applicable to private Exchange plans and would negotiate payment rates with providers.
+(A State could enact a requirement for additional benefits in the multi-State plans, beyond the essential benefits specified for a qualified plan, but would have to make payments on behalf of eligible individuals to defray the cost of the additional benefits.)
+We estimate that the multi-State plans would have costs that were very similar to those for other Exchange plans.

 Employer-sponsored health insurance has traditionally been the largest source of coverage in the U.S., and we anticipate that it would continue to be so under the PPACA.
-By 2019, an estimated 12 million workers and family members would become newly covered as a result of additional employers offering health coverage and a greater proportion of workers enrolling in employer plans.
+By 2019, an estimated 13 million workers and family members would become newly covered as a result of additional employers offering health coverage, a greater proportion of workers enrolling in employer plans, and an extension of dependent coverage up to age 26.
 However, a number of workers who currently have employer coverage would likely become enrolled in the expanded Medicaid program or receive subsidized coverage through the Exchanges.
 For example, some smaller employers would be inclined to terminate their existing coverage, and companies with low average salaries might find it to their-and their employees'-advantage to end their plans, thereby allowing their workers to qualify for heavily subsidized coverage through the Exchanges.
 Somewhat similarly, many part-time workers could obtain coverage more inexpensively through the Exchanges or by enrolling in the expanded Medicaid program.
-Finally, the per-worker penalties assessed on non-participating employers are very low compared to prevailing health insurance costs.
+Finally, as noted previously, the per-worker penalties assessed on nonparticipating employers are very low compared to prevailing health insurance costs.
 As a result, the penalties would not be a significant deterrent to dropping or forgoing coverage.
 We estimate that such actions would collectively reduce the number of people with employer-sponsored health coverage by about 17 million, or somewhat more than the number newly covered through existing and new employer plans under the PPACA.
-As indicated in table 2, the total number of persons with employer coverage in 2019 is estimated to be 5 million lower under the reform package than under current law.
+As indicated in table 2, the total number of persons with employer coverage in 2019 is estimated to be 4 million lower under the reform package than under current law.

-For the estimated 24 million people who would remain uninsured in 2019, roughly 5 million are undocumented aliens who would be ineligible for Medicaid or the Exchange coverage subsidies under the proposed legislation.
-The balance of 19 million would choose not to be insured and to pay the penalty (if applicable) associated with the individual mandate.
-For the most part, these would be individuals with relatively low health care expenses for whom the individual or family insurance premium would be significantly in excess of any penalty and their anticipated health
+For the estimated 23 million people who would remain uninsured in 2019, roughly 5 million are undocumented aliens who would be ineligible for Medicaid or the Exchange coverage subsidies under the proposed legislation.
+The balance of 18 million would choose not to be insured and to pay the penalty (if applicable) associated with the individual mandate.
+For the most part, these would be individuals with relatively low health care expenses for whom the individual or family insurance premium would be significantly in excess of any penalty and their anticipated health benefit value.
+In other instances, as appears to happen under current law, some people would not enroll in their employer plans (or take advantage of the Exchange opportunities) even though it would be in their best financial interest to do so.